-The Citizens’ Climate Engagement Network is a new global framework to support and expand direct citizen and stakeholder engagement in the intergovernmental climate negotiating process.
+The Citizens’ Climate Engagement Network is a global framework to support and expand direct citizen and stakeholder engagement in the intergovernmental climate negotiating process.
 It is the main achievement of the Pathway to Paris project—which was developed by Citizens’ Climate Education with the support of Citizens’ Climate Lobby volunteers, in collaboration with the UN Millennium Campaign and the World We Want platform.

 - The final Governance Strategy was adopted during the Global Launch of the CCEN, on December 2, in Paris, during the COP21 climate negotiations.

-Throughout 2016, the CCEN will be building its Advisory Coalition, its Secretariat for Implementation, and a Global Team of local networks of leaders, stakeholders and collaborators, is an ongoing, iterative process.
+The process of building the CCEN Advisory Council, the Secretariat for Implementation, and a Global Team of local networks of leaders, stakeholders and collaborators, is an ongoing, iterative process.
 The mission for COP22 will be to build a global base of local knowledge, relating to the Paris Agreement, and to bring that local insight into the COP22 negotiations in a substantive and responsible way.

 If you want to host a local working session, to contribute local insights and experiences to the global climate policy process, the CCEN Local Meetings Toolkit will help you design and manage your local meeting according to our standards and allow you to share the ideas of those gathered at global decision-making venues.